Jeans for Genes Campaign

 Overview

 Jeans for Genes Campaign (Charity No. 1194407) was registered in May 2021 as a charitable company to support the UK's genetic condition community.
 Building on the legacy of the iconic Jeans for Genes Day campaign that began in 1992, the charity has been part of a movement that has raised over £52.3 million across 30 years.
-With an annual income of £406,618 (2024), the charity focuses on grant-making to small frontline genetic condition charities, advancing medical research into genetic disorders, and raising public awareness.
+The charity focuses on grant-making to small frontline genetic condition charities, advancing medical research into genetic disorders, and raising public awareness.
 The charity's strategic approach centres on making genetic condition charities “stronger, more resilient and sustainable” while ensuring that every individual in the UK living with a genetic condition can access appropriate support when they need it.
-In the last three years alone, they have made 62 grants supporting approximately 18,662 individuals and families.
+Over recent years, the programme has made dozens of grants supporting thousands of individuals and families across the UK genetic condition community.

 Funding Priorities